 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Apparel Industry Workers

 Apparel industry workers produce, maintain, or repair clothing and other consumer products made from cloth, leather, or fur.
 The three basic processes of garment production are cutting, sewing, and pressing.
-According to the U.S. Department of Labor, there are approximately 616,300 workers in the textile, apparel, and furniture manufacturing industry.
-Approximately 150,000 of these workers are employed directly in the production of apparel.
+According to the U.S. Department of Labor, there are approximately 14,440 textile, apparel, and furnishings workers; 143,370 sewing machine operators; 21,400 tailors, dressmakers, and custom sewers; and 51,520 pressers.
 Apparel industry employees work primarily in manufacturing firms, though some are employed in retail establishments or laundries and dry-cleaners.
 They may be involved in creating apparel, from working with the pattern to cutting or sewing together parts of a garment through the final stages of finishing or inspecting the item.